 Structured carriers use buckles, straps, and a more defined shape to hold baby.
 They’re great for older babies and toddlers who want more visibility and for parents who prefer a quick, clip-on option.
 When using a carrier, always be sure to follow the safety recommendations outlined by the manufacturer.

-The Solly Soft Carrier combines the ease of a structured carrier with Solly’s signature softness.
+The Solly Buckle Carrier combines the ease of a structured carrier with our signature softness, sleek design, and minimalist aesthetic.
 Crafted with European linen on the outside and a Solly Luxe™ interior, it features a cross-back design for even weight distribution, easy-to-adjust straps, and an apron-style belt that sits comfortably at your natural waist.

 Factors To Consider When Choosing A Baby Carrier